-I'm interested, what do I do next?
+I'm interested in employing a technical support apprentice, what do I do next?

 If you are not located near to one of the listed colleges, please get in touch.
 The amount of time it takes to launch an Apprenticeship programme will vary according to the employers and colleges involved.